MrAviator93/Autopilot/README.md

 To install Docker follow the following document:<br/>
 https://docs.docker.com/engine/install/ubuntu/

+# Build
+In the root folder run the script configure.py

 # Requirements
 A C++ compiler that supports C++ 17 revision, Boost C++ libraries and fmt formatting library.